JGWhorox/ISA2022/README.md

 Interval in seconds, active records are send to collector after this time default - 60
 ##### -i \<seconds>
-\n\t\tInterval in seconds, inactive records are send to collector after this time default - 10
+Interval in seconds, inactive records are send to collector after this time default - 10
 ##### -m \<count>
 Flow cache size.
 When max size is reached, the oldest record in cache will be exported to collector